HemlockBane/note-it/README.md

 - Search notes (In progress)
 - Sync notes (Pending)

+### Screenshots
+Pending...

 ## Getting Started

 ### Prerequisites
+- Ensure that you have flutter installed and setup correctly

 ### Dependencies
 - date_format
 - provider
 - sqflite

-### Installation
+### Installing the app
+- Clone the repo
+- Fetch dependencies: Run `flutter packages get` in the terminal
-With Flutter installed, clone the project and run `flutter run`  in the terminal
+- Install app: Run `flutter run`  in the terminal